TMZ: Company synopsis

 Victory Studios in Glendale, California (pictured here in 2007), where TMZ launched.
 TMZ later relocated to Sunset Blvd, Los Angeles.
 Since April 2013, TMZ is located in Playa Vista, California.

 Since 2005, TMZ has signed New Line Cinema, Hilton Hotels, Chrysler, and Revlon as charter advertisers to its website.
 The New York Times called TMZ "one of the most successful online ventures of the last few years."
-In October 2008, the New York Times reported that TMZ, at the time, was receiving more than 10 million viewers every month.
+In October 2008, The New York Times reported that TMZ, at the time, was receiving more than 10 million viewers every month.

 Levin has acknowledged that TMZ has passed on multiple notable stories because he felt that, while the stories were true, he questioned how the sources obtained their information.
 He has acknowledged that TMZ pays sources, but in the form of a "tip fee".
 Levin has said that TMZ pays for photos and for "tips" or leads on stories, and that the sources and tips are verified before being used or reported.

 In November 2009, TMZ's revenue was publicly disclosed for the first time.
 Telepictures (which operates TMZ) wrote: "Subject to certain performance adjustments and the reimbursement of expenses, revenues are split evenly between the parties [...]
 Telepictures received payments of USD6.2 million for the nine months ended September 30, 2009, and USD12.7 million, USD9.6 million and USD3.0 million in 2008, 2007 and 2006, respectively."
 Based on released figures, TMZ's revenues for 2008 was USD25.4 million and it was projected to have less revenue in 2009, with revenue of $12.4 million in first three quarters of the year—unlike the previous year, which was within the USD15 million range.

 On May 29, 2012, co-founder Jim Paratore died of a heart attack during a cycling trip in France.
 Paratore was known for his work in television production, producing several daytime and syndicated programs, particularly while serving as an executive at Telepictures (which co-produced the website's companion syndicated television series).

 Legal issues

 Contempt-of-court motion

-On June 20, 2007, a court-appointed bankruptcy trustee filed an emergency motion requesting that the TMZ website be held in contempt for publishing the entire manuscript of If I Did It, O. J. Simpson's purportedly fictionalized account of the murder of Ron Goldman and Nicole Brown Simpson.
+On June 20, 2007, a court-appointed bankruptcy trustee filed an emergency motion requesting that the TMZ website be held in contempt for publishing the entire manuscript of If I Did It: Confessions of the Killer, O. J. Simpson's purportedly fictionalized account of the murder of Ron Goldman and Nicole Brown Simpson.

 The filing claimed TMZ's posting of the PDF of the entire book "diminished or destroyed" its value.

-Photographer altercation

-While actor Woody Harrelson was at New York City's LaGuardia Airport, he had an altercation with a TMZ photographer.
-Harrelson defended said that at the time he had just finished filming his scenes in the horror film Zombieland and that he was "startled" by the photographer.
-"I wrapped a movie called Zombieland, in which I was constantly under assault by zombies, then flew to New York, still very much in character ...
-With my daughter at the airport I was startled by a paparazzo, who I quite understandably mistook for a zombie."